adelphi-ed-tech/au-courses/content/multimedia-studio.md

 The Spring 2021 Studio theme is **school segregation**, with an initial focus on the New York City public schools.
-Racially segregated schools may initially appear to be a thing of the (recent) past, but issue stands as a recalcitrant, multifaceted problem in our contemporary society -- both as an impediment to educational equity and excellent and an obstacle to social equality and justice.
+Racially segregated schools may initially appear to be a thing of the (recent) past, but the issue persists as a recalcitrant, multifaceted problem in our contemporary society -- both as an impediment to educational equity and excellence, and an obstacle to social equality and justice.

 ## Goals
 This course is designed to challenge students to develop their abilities